Ibrah-N/telco.github.io/README.md

 **Dataset:**
 I used the [CESNET-TLS-Year22 dataset][cesnet-data] for this project.
 The paper describing it is available on [Nature Scientific Data][cesnet-data].

-... (at the end of the README.md) ...

 [cesnet-data]: https://www.nature.com/articles/s41597-024-03927-4